 6. Extension of Time Period for Commission Action NASD does not consent at this time to an extension of the time period for Commission action specified in Section 19(b)(2) of the Act.
 7. Basis for Summary Effectiveness Pursuant to Section 19(b)(3) or for Accelerated Effectiveness Pursuant to Section 19(b)(2) The proposed rule change is effective upon filing pursuant to Section 19(b)(3)(A) of the Act and paragraph (f)(6) of Rule 19b-4 thereunder, in that the proposed rule change does not significantly affect the protection of investors or the public interest; does not impose any significant burden on competition; and does not become operative for 30 days from the date on which it was filed or such shorter time as the Commission may designate.
-NASD believes that the proposed rule change would protect investors and further the public interest by allowing customers, and associated persons with claims against other industry respondents, to proceed in arbitration in California, notwithstanding the confusion caused by the disputed California Standards.
+NASD believes that the proposed rule change will further the public interest by permitting parties to pursue their contractual rights to proceed in arbitration, despite the confusion caused by the disputed California Standards.
 NASD requests the Commission to waive the five-day advance notice requirement and the requirement that the rule change not become operative for 30 days after filing.
-NASD proposes to make the proposed rule change operative on September 30, 2003, when the current pilot rule would otherwise expire.
-NASD believes that this action is necessary for the protection of investors to continue to administer cases despite the confusion over the new California Standards, and that immediate effectiveness will avoid disruption in the arbitrations of parties who wish to pursue their cases in arbitration under the NASD Code of Arbitration Procedure.
+NASD believes that waiving the five-day pre-filing provision and accelerating the operative date will have no effect on the protection of investors, and will further the public interest by immediately providing members that have claims against other members, or claims against associated persons that relate exclusively to promissory notes, with a mechanism to resolve their disputes.
+NASD proposes to make the proposed rule change operative immediately upon filing.
 8. Proposed Rule Change Based on Rules of Another Self-Regulatory Organization or of the Commission Not applicable.